35 Customer Experience Statistics You Need to Know for 2019

 And for your customers to like you, you should know them very well to create and deliver personalized experiences that will entice their loyalty.
 But gaining this in-depth knowledge about customers isn’t something that just happens.
 It’s about collecting a lot of customer data (i.e.Voice of Customer data) and bring out valuable insights from that data with speed and precision.

-It doesn’t matter what kind of business you’re in – improving the experience for your customers is the key to increasing sales and boosting customer loyalty.
+It doesn’t matter what kind of business you’re in – improving the experience for your customers is the key to increasing retention, satisfaction and sales.

 So, what has to be done for you to become a winner?